HappyMehta/Generating-Keywords-for-Google-Ads/README.md

 ## Acknowledgments

-This project is part of the DataCamp course Data Manipulation with pandas.
+This project is part of the DataCamp course Data Manipulation with Pandas.